TEAMER: Laboratory Evaluation of Dual-Function Oscillating Water Column with Slotted Breakwater - O.H. Hinsdale Wave Research Laboratory

 Users should consult the comprehensive README.pdf found below for detailed guidance on directory structure, data formatting, instrumentation, calibration procedures, and post-processing workflows.
 The README also outlines proprietary software requirements (e.g., MATLAB, LabVIEW) and system-specific calibration assumptions necessary for full utilization of the dataset.

 The PTO DEMO folder includes data obtained from a preliminary test power take off device, a bidirectional impulse turbine generator.
-The data includes and analog and digital .csv files time stamped.
-The PTO data is not time synchronized with the rest of the data, it is for demonstration purpose only.
+The data includes time-stamped analog and digital .csv files.
+The PTO data is not time synchronized with the rest of the data, it is for demonstration purposes only.
 The analog file corresponds to the voltage out of a 36W Brushless DC motor which has been rectified and stepped down to 0-5V.
 The digital file corresponds to the built in hall affect sensor on the motor.

 Citation Formats